praisetompane/mathematics/README.md

           - Topology                         = patterns of closeness and position.
           - Probability Theory               = patterns of chance.

-- def mathematics⁵(Devlin, 2012): the science of abstract structure.
+- def mathematics³: a collection of subjects/branches/theories in which each subject/branch/theory is a formal system.
+  - see: 03_mathematical_logic_and_foundations/1_formal_system.txt

-- def side | perspectives of Mathematics:(Hammack, 2018:viii):
+- def sides | perspectives of Mathematics:(Hammack, 2018:viii):
      - computation focused: use the below-mentioned computations to answer practical questions about the world.
           - primary goals:
                - solve equations.